AU-Master-Thesis/thesis/sections/5-discussion/study-1.typ

 === On The Reproducibility <s.d.reproducibility>

-#jonas[Read this, however, all the results it is talking about are not yet visualised, and the some of the orange sections here with an Attention#note.a[] box are a bit unsure, but should hopefully hold.
-Do let us know whether these arguments are too harsh, or seem butthurt, cause even though we are, we don't want that reflected in the report.]

 As has been presented in the results sections #numref(<s.r.results.circle-obstacles>) the results of #acr("MAGICS"), the original paper@gbpplanner, and the code provided thereby@gbpplanner-code, are shown in comparative tables; #numref(<t.network-experiment>)-#numref(<t.comms-failure-experiment>).
 However, the plotted values do not contain the direct numbers from @gbpplanner as these where not available, see figures; #numref(<f.circle-experiment-ldj>)-#numref(<f.qin-vs-qout>).
 While reading this comparing it is recommended to keep the #gbpplanner planner open to be able to refer to figures 4, 5, and 6.

 // On the LDJ metric